Skip to content

 Optional Dependencies: End-User Features

-Optional dependencies, defined in pyproject.toml under [project.optional-dependencies], are designed to:
+Optional dependencies, defined in pyproject.toml under [project.optional-dependencies] (part of the PEP 621 standard), are designed to:

 • Package optional features that some users may want